They Don't Care About Us: Controversy over antisemitism claims in lyrics

 On June 17, Jackson issued another public apology for his choice of words.
 He promised that future copies of the album would include an apology.
 By this point, however, two million copies of the record had already been shipped.
-The singer concluded, "I just want you all to know how strongly I am committed to tolerance, peace and love, and I apologize to anyone who might have been hurt."
 The next day, in his review of HIStory, Jon Pareles of The New York Times alleged, "In ...
 'They Don't Care About Us', he gives the lie to his entire catalogue of brotherhood anthems with a burst of anti-Semitism."

 On June 21, Patrick Macdonald of The Seattle Times criticized Jackson, stating, "He may have lived a sheltered life, but there really is no excuse for using terms like 'Jew me' and 'kike' in a pop song, unless you make it clear you are denouncing such terms, and do so in an artful way."
-Two days later, Jackson decided, despite the cost incurred, he would return to the studio and alter the offending wording on future copies of the album; "Jew me" and "Kike me" would be substituted with "do me" and "strike me".
-The music video and some copies of the album still carry the original words, but with loud, abstract noises partially drowning them out.
+Two days later, Jackson announced that he would return to the studio and alter the offending wording on future copies of the album.
 He reiterated his acceptance that the song was offensive to some.
+It was reported that "Jew me" and "Kike me" would be substituted with "do me" and "strike me", however, the offending words were instead covered up with loud, abstract noises drowning them out.
+Remixes of the song that were later released instead use repeated words ("Jew me, sue me" being replaced with "Sue me, sue me").
+An apology was included in later issues of the album:

 Spike Lee defended Jackson's use of the word, by mentioning the double standard from the media.
 "While The New York Times asserted the use of racial slurs in 'They Don't Care About Us', they were silent on other racial slurs in the album.
-The Notorious B.I.G. says 'nigga' on "This Time Around," another song on the HIStory album, but it did not attract media attention, as well as, many years before, use in lyrics of word 'nigger' by John Lennon."
+The Notorious B.I.G. says 'nigga' on 'This Time Around', another song on the HIStory album, but it did not attract media attention, as well as, many years before, use in lyrics of word 'nigger' by John Lennon."